Connecting the Dots: UV-Bright Companions of Little Red Dots as Lyman-Werner Sources Enabling Direct Collapse Black Hole Formation: Lyman-Werner Radiation from the Companions

 Figure~\ref{fig:J21} shows the companion LW magnitude ($M_{\rm LW,tot}$) as a function of separation $d_{\rm eff}$.
 The diagonal contours indicate constant $J_{21,\mathrm{LW}}$, illustrating that sources of different luminosities can generate comparable radiation fields depending on their distance to the red component.

-Across the sample, we infer LW radiation fields of $J_{21,\mathrm{LW}} \sim 10^{2.5-5}$, with most LRDs exceeding commonly adopted thresholds for fragmentation suppression ($J_{\rm crit} \sim 10^{3}$).
-These radiation fields place the red components in a regime where molecular hydrogen cooling is expected to be strongly suppressed, allowing the gas to approach the atomic-cooling limit without fragmentation and star formation \citep{Haiman_1997,Dijkstra2008, Dijkstra_2014}.
+Across the sample, we infer LW radiation fields of $J_{21,\mathrm{LW}} \sim 10^{2.5}-10^5$.
+Such intensities far exceed the global UV background, which is expected to be of order $J_{21}\sim1$ at $z\sim10$ \citep[e.g.,][]{Haiman_2000,GreifBromm2006MNRAS.373..128G}, and in most cases exceed the commonly adopted threshold for fragmentation suppression ($J_{\rm crit} \sim 10^{3}$).
+This places the red components in a regime where molecular hydrogen cooling is expected to be strongly suppressed, allowing the gas to approach the atomic-cooling limit without vigorous fragmentation and star formation \citep{Haiman_1997,Dijkstra2008, Shang2010, Dijkstra_2014}.

-For the minority of LRDs with inferred LW radiation fields just below the canonical threshold, the same formation pathway may still apply.
-The commonly quoted value ($J_{\rm crit} \sim 10^{3}$) should not be interpreted as a sharp limit.
-Additional processes, such as dynamical heating during halo mergers \citep{Yoshida_2003, Wise_2019} or the presence of baryonic streaming velocities \citep{Greif_2011, Latif_2014}, can further suppress fragmentation and delay star formation prior to reaching the atomic-cooling regime.
-Moreover, the companions may have been brighter or at smaller separations in the past, implying higher LW intensities than those inferred at the epoch of observation.

 The above estimates for the LW radiation field do not account for self-shielding effects \citep{Wolcott-Green2017} due to a column of gas between the blue and red components.
 We test whether this affects our conclusions by estimating the timescale for molecular hydrogen dissociation in this column.
 For a red component exposed to an intrinsic LW radiation field $J_{\rm 21,LW}$ produced by its companion(s), the corresponding LW photon production rate of the companions can be written as $\dot{N}_{\rm LW} {=} 3.5 \times 10^{48}(4\pi)(d_{\rm eff}/\rm kpc)^2 J_{\rm 21,LW}$ photons s$^{-1}$.
 Assuming the LW photons dissociate $\rm H_2$ with 10\% efficiency, we can estimate the propagation of the H$_2$ dissociation front through a sphere with radius $d_{\rm eff}$, following equation (2) of \citet{Sullivan_2025}, as